MarkoSterbentz/nlp-recipe-chatbot/README.md

 preparation steps, and adjectives are considered to be descriptors.

 As with the ingredients, the cooking steps of the recipe are extracted from the page using the content of HTML tags having attributes corresponding major cooking steps.
-Individidual steps within each major step are differentiated by considering each sencence a new step.
+Individual steps within each major step are differentiated by considering each sentence a new step.
 Each of these steps are then scanned to identify whether they contain ingredients from the recipe's ingredient list.
 If so, the ingredient in the text of the cooking step is replaced by a placeholder, which makes substitutions easier during recipe transformations.